selmeci/dgraph-tonic/README.md

 ### Access Control Lists

-This is Dgraph enterprise feature which can be activated with:
+This enterprise Dgraph feature which can be activated with:

 ```toml
 [dependencies]